MID-DAY MUSIC @ COLUMBIA

 Chopin: Introduction and Polonaise brilliant in C major, Op.
 3

-Rachmaninoff: Cello Sonata Op.
+Rachmaninoff: Cello Sonata in G minor, Op.
 19

-Eighteen-year-old Elena Ariza is a cellist from Cupertino, California and currently attends Columbia University as part of its exchange program with the Juilliard School.
+Nineteen-year-old Elena Ariza is a cellist from Cupertino, California and currently attends Columbia University as part of its exchange program with the Juilliard School.
 In 2015, Elena performed as a soloist at Davies Symphony Hall with the San Francisco Symphony Youth Orchestra, and in the same year, was featured on NPR’s From the Top.
 She is an alumna of the San Francisco Conservatory of Music Pre-College as well as the San Francisco Symphony Youth Orchestra, for which she served as Principal Cellist for two years.